-Galaxy S20 vs Galaxy S9: What Buyers Need to Know
+Galaxy S20 vs Galaxy S9: Should You Upgrade?

 Some love it, some hate it, but most people who bought the Galaxy S10 quickly got used to a hole cutout inside the display.
 It basically disappears and you just use the phone like normal.
 Plus, this year the cutout is smaller and less noticeable but it is in the center of the screen.
 Notifications will work around the camera cutout, so don’t worry about that.

 Another big change regarding the display and design is the fingerprint scanner.
 It’s no longer on the back way up behind the camera.
-Instead, the Galaxy S20’s fingerprint sensor is inside the screen too, just like the front camera.
+Instead, the Galaxy S20’s fingerprint sensor is inside the screen, just like the front camera.
 This is known as an ultrasonic fingerprint sensor, which reads the ridges on your finger through the screen.
-It’s fast, accurate, and very secure although physical scanners like the one found on the Galaxy S9 worked better.
-We’re hoping the 2nd generation scanner on the Galaxy S20 is better than the previous model.
+It’s fast, accurate, and very secure although physical scanners like the one found on the Galaxy S9 worked a little better in my opinion.

 Then, the last aspect of the design is something most people will be happy to hear.
-Rumors suggest the Galaxy S20 screen won’t be quite as curved as the Galaxy S9 and actually close to being flat.
+The Galaxy S20 screen isn’t quite as curved as the Galaxy S9 and is closer to being flat.
 If you hated the curve on your S9, get Samsung’s new phone.

 Galaxy S20 vs Galaxy S9: Cameras